 - 1. Student Handbook Waiver must be signed and submitted at new student orientation, indicating review and understanding of the Program's policies and procedures. - 2.
 Fitness for Duty Contract must be signed, submitted, and adhered to.
 Failure to adhere to this policy can result in a grade of F and dismissal from the program. - 3.
-Release Form, Video and Photography Consent, Informed Consent, Privacy and Confidentiality Agreement and Examination Confidentiality Agreement must be signed and submitted at new student orientation. - 4.
-Students must complete the entire program within 4 consecutive calendar years. - 5.
-The program consists of a prescribed set of professional and general education courses. - 6.
-Students who complete a professional course with a course average below 75% are dismissed from the program. - 7.
+Release Form, Video and Photography Consent, Informed Consent, Privacy and Confidentiality Agreement, and Examination Confidentiality Agreement must be signed and submitted at new student orientation. - 4.
+The program consists of a prescribed set of professional and general education courses. - 5.
+Students who complete a professional course (PTA prefix) with a course average below 75% are dismissed from the program. - 6.
+All courses that do not have the prefix PTA must be completed with a grade of C or more. - 7.
 Students who fail a clinical component of a course are dismissed from the program. - 8.
 Students who have been dismissed from the program for academic failure may apply once for readmission following the readmission policy. - 9.
+Students who have failed a clinical course or a clinical component of a course are not eligible for readmission into the program. - 10.
 A cumulative grade of C+ (75%) or higher must be earned in all PTA courses.
-Program course work includes, academic, laboratory and clinical practice. - 10.
-Students must complete all examinations administered during the program.
+Program coursework includes academic, laboratory, and clinical practice. - 11.
+Students must complete all examinations administered during the program. - 12.
+Students are responsible for all written and verbal information that is shared in scheduled classes. - 13.
+Students are encouraged to seek assistance promptly from PTA staff when and if they experience academic or personal difficulties.

-- 11. Students are responsible for all written and verbal information that is shared in scheduled class. - 12.
-Students are encouraged to seek assistance promptly from PTA staff when and if they experience academic or personal difficulties. - 13.
-Students who have an Accommodation Alert Form should provide a copy of the form to each instructor.
-The student will take the exams on the same day as the class. - 14.
-Students may not be in clinical units outside of the scheduled clinical hours. - 15.
-Students may not switch clinical assignments or schedules without the expressed written permission of faculty or administration. - 16.
-Students are expected to conduct themselves in a professional manner in class, laboratory and clinical practice at all times; failure to comply with established code of student conduct may result in dismissal from the program and/or the College.
+- 14. Students who have an Accommodation Alert Form should provide a copy of the form to each instructor.
+The student will take the exams on the same day as the class. - 15.
+Students may not be in clinical units outside of the scheduled clinical hours. - 16.
+Students may not switch clinical assignments or schedules without the expressed written permission of faculty or administration. - 17.
+Students are expected to conduct themselves in a professional manner in class, laboratory, and clinical practice at all times; failure to comply with the established code of student conduct may result in dismissal from the program and/or the College.